 I have always wondered about the “meaning” of life.
 I studied much history, languages and science my first thirty years or so.
 I realized the limits of those subjects, and the past ten years especially I have been studying comparative mythology, non-dualistic philosophies and metaphysics.

 In the middle and late 1990s I absorbed a lot of Joseph Campbell, a scholar of comparative mythology.
 Then I studied Native American cultures for a few years at Santa Rosa Junior College and at Sonoma State University.
-The past three years or so I've listened to many audio files of the late author, philosopher and “spiritual entertainer” Alan Watts.
+From 2003 to 2010 or so I listened to many audio files of the late author, philosopher and “spiritual entertainer” Alan Watts.
 I have about fifty hours of him speaking on various subjects, and I've listened to most of these files dozens of times.
 However, I don't necessarily agree with everything anyone says.

 The index page of this section of my website includes hyperlinks to some of the pages already published in other sections that pertain to mythology, philosophy or metaphysics.